top of page

 You can either take in the views from the observation deck or hike down into the canyon using wooden steps.
 If you’re up for some exploration, there are several hiking trails within the canyon to enjoy.

-The Hoodoos are striking geological formations and are some of the most iconic features of the Badlands.
 The Hoodoos are tall, thin spires of rock that have been shaped by centuries of erosion into fascinating 'top-heavy' structures that are really interesting to see up close and in person.
-Best yet, they are free to visit!
+Best yet, it's a free activity in Drumheller!

 The Hoodoos in Drumheller